RagnarB83/ash-documentation/docs/QM-interfaces.rst

 QM Interfaces
 ==========================

-Quantum chemistry codes that you can currently use with ASH are: ORCA, xTB, PySCF, Psi4, Dalton, CFour, MRCC.
+Quantum chemistry codes that you can currently use with ASH are: ORCA, xTB, PySCF, Psi4, Dalton, CFour, MRCC, NWChem, TeraChem, QUICK.
+Additionally codes like Dice and Block2 have interfaces in ASH, which requires PySCF installed as well.

 To use the interfaces you define a QMtheory object of the appropriate Class.
-The QM-interface Classes are called:
+The QM-interface Classes are:

 - ORCATheory (:doc:`ORCA-interface`)
 - xTBTheory (:doc:`xTB-interface`)